 - Datasets from research projects

-- Out-of-print books & other endangered content
+- Out-of-print books and other endangered content

 - Gray literature

-As creator, your rights to your work depends on the contract you sign with a publisher.
+As creator, your rights to your work depend on the contract you sign with a publisher.
 By agreeing to store your material in ScholarWorks, you are not transferring your rights to the Library or the CSU system and remain free to publish in other venues.
 If rights associated with your work also apply to co-authors, sponsors, publishers, or others, the ScholarWorks team will assist you in meeting legal and contractual obligations before uploading to ScholarWorks.

 How do I ensure compatibility between my publisher's rights and ScholarWorks?

 Note: The copyright information provided here is intended only as guidance, not as a substitute for legal counsel.

 To post your work to ScholarWorks, you can express the rights you wish to retain when communicating with your potential publisher.
 Examples of ways to establish prepublication permission are summarized below.
 For works previously published, the ScholarWorks team will contact publishers for permission on your behalf.

 - Keep copyright and transfer limited rights to the publisher: Amend your contract with an addendum (for more information and a sample addendum, see Author Rights & the SPARC Author Addendum or cross out the original exclusive transfer language in the publication contract provided by the publisher and replace it with text such as:

 The author grants to the Publisher exclusive first publication rights in the Work, and further grants a nonexclusive license for other uses of the Work for the duration of its copyright in all languages, throughout the world, in all media.
 The Publisher shall include a notice in the Work saying "© [Author's Name]".
 Readers of this article may copy it without the copyright owner's permission, if the author and publisher are acknowledged in the copy and copy is used for educational, not-for-profit purposes.